Python-SIP/sip/doc/annotations.rst

     used as the default exception to be caught if a function or constructor does not have a ``throw`` clause.

+    This annotaion is ignored when using ABI v13.1 or later and v12.9 or later.

 .. exception-annotation:: PyName

     This name annotation specifies an alternative name for the exception being